 Best-in-class on how to activate an in-store promotion effectively

-Shopping mission examination is indeed a helpful mechanism to find out the optimal time frame to launch a new product activation or the implementation of a new activity or marketing tactics.
+In-store shopping missions examination is indeed a helpful mechanism to find out the optimal time frame to launch a new product activation or the implementation of a new activity or marketing tactics.
 Brands often struggle to gather key metrics and review the true outcome of their local activations within their categories.
 As they are unable to effectively track and measure their customers experience, overall store performance or consumer understanding and therefore, appear powerless to give answers to subjects such as:

 - Which would be the best moment to run my new product testing?